PARI/GP

 5. Tests: write tests for new code in src/test; if you fix a bug, you may add a regression test to the relevant test.
 Try not to change the make bench subset: it is a common reference point.

-6. Write short generic functions, with obvious (and reusable) functionality rather than huge monolithic ones.
+6. Reusability: write short generic functions, with obvious functionality rather than huge monolithic ones.
 Avoid assumptions about the inputs, then document explicitly what is left, e.g. p must be prime.

-7. Avoid using malloc() / free(), the PARI stack is at your disposal.
+7. Memory allocation: avoid using malloc() / free(), the PARI stack is at your disposal.

-8. Comment non-obvious code, document shortcomings (use FIXME markers in the code), document each non-trivial function: above the definition, and possibly in doc/usersch5.tex, doc/develop.tex or src/functions/.
+8. Comment non-obvious code: document shortcomings (use FIXME markers in the code); document each non-trivial function: above the definition, and possibly in doc/usersch[5-8].tex, doc/develop.tex or src/functions/.

 Finalization / Cleanup

-2. If you add or modify a function in the src/functions/ database, make sure the GP2C descriptions are up to date.
+3. GP2C: If you add or modify a function in the src/functions/ database, make sure the GP2C descriptions are up to date.
+Or state that you were unable to update them.

-4. Public functions should be gerepileupto-safe and, if possible, memory clean (not leave garbage on the stack).
-It is allowed to leave a few small objects on the stack to avoid a huge garbage collection, but this should be documented, and one should use stackdummy in this case.
+6. The PARI stack: public functions should be gerepileupto-safe and, if possible, memory clean (not leave garbage on the stack).
+You may leave a few small objects on the stack to avoid a huge garbage collection, but this should be documented; stackdummy is often needed in this case.

 Formatting, spacing and indentation